The Annoying Index: Gym selfies, empty ice trays, daylight savings, the Dallas Cowboys.

 One last note

 Imagine waking up in 1950, in a middle-income household with kids.
 You head to the kitchen to prepare your kids’ school lunch.
 You accidentally leave the fridge open but it doesn’t beep.
 You look for Tupperware but it’s not there.
-Ditto for garbage bags with drawstrings.
+No garbage bags with drawstrings.

 There are thousands of inconveniences still out there, fully visible yet "hidden," like the Invisible Gorilla.